-The bill amends various sections of the Code of West Virginia concerning auctioneers, introducing new definitions and updating existing regulations.
-Key changes include a redefinition of "auction" to cover various bidding methods, the introduction of the term "auction firm," and an increase in the required bond for auctioneers from $10,000 to $25,000.
-It also clarifies exceptions to licensing requirements, allowing individuals to sell their own property without a license under certain conditions, and mandates that licensing fees be established by legislative rule.
-Additionally, the bill extends the operational period for apprentice auctioneers after their license expires from 20 to 30 days.
+The bill amends various sections of the Code of West Virginia concerning auctioneers, introducing new definitions and updating existing provisions.
+Notable changes include the redefinition of "auction" to cover various bidding methods, the introduction of the term "auction firm," and an increase in the required bond for auctioneers from $10,000 to $25,000.
+The bill clarifies exceptions to licensing requirements, allowing individuals to sell their own property without a license under certain conditions, and mandates that licensing fees be established by legislative rule.
+Additionally, it extends the operational period for apprentice auctioneers after their license expiration from 20 to 30 days.

 Committee Substitute: 19-2C-1, 19-2C-2, 19-2C-3, 19-2C-3a, 19-2C-4, 19-2C-5b, 19-2C-6, 19-2C-6a, 19-2C-7, 19-2C-8, 19-2C-9, 19-2C-10